AWegnerGitHub/awegnergithub.github.io-content/2023_06_12_stackexchange_strike_week_one.md

  - [On Gizmodo](https://gizmodo.com/ai-stack-overflow-content-moderation-chat-gpt-1850505609)
  - [On Vice](https://www.vice.com/en/article/4a33dj/stack-overflow-moderators-are-striking-to-stop-garbage-ai-content-from-flooding-the-site)
- - [On DevClass](https://devclass.com/2023/06/05/stack-overflow-volunteer-moderators-down-tools-over-secret-new-policy-that-obstructs-removal-of-ai-generated-content/) (with an inverview from a fellow Charcoal power user and Stack Overflow moderator)
+ - [On DevClass](https://devclass.com/2023/06/05/stack-overflow-volunteer-moderators-down-tools-over-secret-new-policy-that-obstructs-removal-of-ai-generated-content/) (with an interview from a fellow Charcoal power user and Stack Overflow moderator)

 The important thing in this set of articles is the public statement that was released by Philippe Beaudette, Vice President of Community (taken from the Vice article above).